 - Complete at least 2,000 hours of practice as an RN or APRN in direct care of critically ill adult patients within the past five years.

-Cardiac Surgery Certification Exam Outline
+CSC Exam Outline

 The CSC exam contains 90 multiple-choice questions, 15 of which are unscored, and you will be given a time limit of 2 hours.
 The 15 unscored questions are interspersed throughout the exam to help gather statistical data about future exam questions.
 They are unmarked, so you will not know which questions are scored and which are not.